 The guideline notes several conditions that could raise security concerns.
 Under AG \P 19(a), an "inability or unwillingness to satisfy debts" is potentially disqualifying.
 Similarly under AG \P 19(c), "a history of not meeting financial obligations" may raise security concerns.
-The Applicant has over \$80,000 in past-due debts, all of which had been due and owing for several years.
+Applicant has over \$16,000 in past-due debts, all but one of which have been due and owing for several years.
 The evidence is sufficient to raise these potentially disqualifying conditions.

 The guideline also includes examples of conditions that could mitigate security concerns arising from financial difficulties.
-Under AG \P 20(a), the disqualifying condition may be mitigated where "the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment."
+Under AG ¶ 20(a), the disqualifying conditions may be mitigated where "the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment."
 Applicant's financial difficulties have been in existence since at least 2006.
-With the exception of allegation 1.o. he has not resolved any of the debts that caused the problems, which continue to date.
+There is no evidence that he has paid any of these debts, which continue to date.
 This mitigating condition does not have application in this case.

-AG \P 20(b) states that the disqualifying conditions may be mitigated where "the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, or a death, divorce or separation), and the individual acted responsibly under the circumstances."
-Applicant stated, but did not support, allegations that some of the debts were the result of his wife's illness, periods of unemployment, and particularly his mother's malfeasance.
-No evidence was introduced showing that he had acted responsibly with regards to any of these debts.
+AG ¶ 20(b) states that the disqualifying conditions may be mitigated where "the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, or a death, divorce or separation), and the individual acted responsibly under the circumstances."
+Applicant was unemployed from October 2010 to June 2011, before starting his current employment.
+He did not submit any evidence, however, that shows he acted responsibly once he obtained employment over three years ago.

 AG ¶ 20(d) states it can be mitigating where, "the individual has initiated a good-faith effort to repay overdue creditors or otherwise resolve debts."
 Applicant has not submitted any evidence to show that he has made successful payment arrangements with, or made payments to, any of the creditors listed in the SOR.
-He was interviewed by an investigator connected with the Defense Department in June 2011.
-(Item 6 at 7-18.)
-Accordingly, he has had knowledge for almost two years that his financial situation was of concern to the Government.

-Applicant stated that his mother and brother fraudulently opened accounts in his name and ran up debts.
-However, he submitted no evidence that he had taken any action to contest the debts, or otherwise correct their misconduct.
-Accordingly, AG ¶ 20(e) does not apply to those debts.
+Applicant submitted no evidence that he had taken any action to contest any of the debts in the SOR.
+Accordingly, AG ¶ 20(e) does not apply.
 It requires that "the individual [have] a reasonable basis to dispute the legitimacy of the past-due debt which is the cause of the problem and provides documented proof to substantiate the basis of the dispute or provides evidence of actions to resolve the issue."